 I learned that if I didn’t ensure that I was OK, that I could cope, that I was well, that there was no way in hell I could continue trying to be a good mum, or a good wife, daughter, employee or friend.

-The year is over now (thank Christ) and although we have dealt with a lot, we still have our health and we still have each other.
+The year is over now (thank Christ) and although we have dealt with a lot, we managed to come out the other end.

 2019 saw me lose a good friend to a brain tumor, lots of family and friends to old age or ill health, I watched my country burn and thousands of people lose their homes.
 Even though my life may be not what I had hoped for, I still have so much.

 As hard as it is to keep optimistic when the chips are down, you need to remember what’s actually important.
 It’s not money, not stuff, not nice houses or fancy cars.
 It’s you.

 So why am I telling you this?